 Vegan Pasta with Spinach and Tomatoes, a quick recipe ready in well under 30 minutes.
 Super delicious and super simple, this dish makes a great dinner for the whole family.

-This recipe is simplicity at its best; easy to prepare, cheap, using fresh ingredients that won’t break the bank, and it’s a sure win with the whole family, from little to big ones.
+This recipe is simplicity at its best; easy to prepare, cheap, using fresh ingredients that won’t break the bank, and it’s a sure win with the whole family.

 Fresh spinach is fantastic, but if you want to use frozen one, not a problem at all.
 I like using the frozen kind quite a lot, but lately have bought fresh one as my husband likes it in omelettes.
 And I take advantage and throw some in pretty much anything I cook.